moble/h5py_cache/README.md

 easy through the `h5py` interface as I would have hoped, but once I had done it, so that all `N` elements could fit in the cache at one time, the transposition was blazing fast: 12 seconds, or about 100 times faster than my first attempt.

+## Acknowledgments

+The work of creating this code was supported in part by the Sherman Fairchild Foundation and by NSF Grants No. PHY-1306125 and AST-1333129.